-- A. Working with the Strategic Planning Committee, produce an annual budget for approval by the CCHA; - B. Review financials provided by the Fiscal Agent of the CCHA.
+- A. Working with the Strategic Planning Committee, produce an annual budget for approval by the CCHA: - B. Review financials provided by the Fiscal Agent of the CCHA; - B-C. Present budget report at least biannually during regular Steering Committee meetings.